mongodb/mongo/src/mongo/db/repl/README.md

 # Concurrency Control

-## Parallel Batch Writer Mode

-The **Parallel Batch Writer Mode** lock (also known as the PBWM or the Peanut Butter Lock) is a global resource that helps manage the concurrency of running operations while a secondary is [applying a batch of oplog entries](#oplog-entry-application).
-Since secondary oplog application applies batches in parallel, operations will not necessarily be applied in order, so a node will hold the PBWM while it is waiting for the entire batch to be applied.
-For secondaries, in order to read at a consistent state without needing the PBWM lock, a node will try to read at the [`lastApplied`](#replication-timestamp-glossary) timestamp.
-Since `lastApplied` is set after a batch is completed, it is guaranteed to be at a batch boundary.
-However, during initial sync there could be changes from a background index build that occur after the `lastApplied` timestamp.
-Since there is no guarantee that `lastApplied` will be advanced again, if a node sees that there are pending changes ahead of `lastApplied`, it will acquire the PBWM to make sure that there isn't an in-progress batch when reading, and read without a timestamp to ensure all writes are visible, including those later than the `lastApplied`.

 ## Replication State Transition Lock

 When a node goes through state transitions, it needs something to manage the concurrency of that